 We caught a cab, which took us to a bank building on Wall Street.
 She waved her hand by the detector attached by the glass door, and the wings slid open.

 When staring at the blatant luxury around me, I felt utterly out of place.
 As we approached the matte glass door at the end of a long hallway, a high-pitched, female voice pierced the air.
-The nagging type annoyed me from only hearing it.

 “Do I sound like I care it’s four in the morning?” the voice shouted.
 “Get.
 It.
 Done.”